When My Time Comes - Dawes (mp3)

 “I’m like a bird that crashes into the window / that was drawn to the reflection of the sky,” he croons in “If I Wanted Someone.”
 Another, “Coming Back to a Man,” has a healthy handful of clever and catchy moments, and rare is their song that doesn’t inspire an eyebrow-raise and a nod to the lyric gods from the attentive listener.

-What I especially loved about their live performance -- and you just can’t believe how rare this is in the last 20 years -- was the ability to understand what the fuck Taylor was singing.
+What I especially loved about their live performance -- and you just can’t believe how rare this is in the last 20 years -- was the ability to understand what the hell Taylor was singing.

 Most rock concerts, in my experience, are worried about the instruments.
 Usually they want to blow your doors off, but rarely do they let you understand the words.
 Country music concerts are usually a little better, and folk is almost always trusty because it’s usually a stripped-down sound.

 It’s my theory that rock bands just assume their audience already knows the words and will sing along literally or in their heads.
 Or their lyrics suck enough they figure their chances of impressing are better sans distinction.